Are You Making These Dog Training Mistakes?

 Generalising Training too soon.

-One of the most frequent from owners attending training classes, – (usually as their dog bolts round the training hall with deaf ears! ) – is, “but he does it at home”.
+One of the most frequent laments from owners attending training classes, – (usually as their dog bolts round the training hall with deaf ears! ) – is, “but he does it at home”.

 Repeating Requests.

-One of the more common mistakes made by trainers is constantly repeating commands (cues).
-If you have to ask your dog to, “sit, sit, sit, sit, SIT!!” and he only sits on the fifth command you are effectively teaching him to stall his response.
-In the beginning, you can lure your dog.
-Hold a treat above his head, as soon as his bottom touches the floor say “sit” and then praise.
+Dog sitting in training with toysOne of the more common mistakes made by trainers is constantly repeating commands (cues).
+If you have to ask your dog to, “sit, sit, sit, sit, SIT!!” and they only sit on the fifth command you are effectively teaching them to stall his response.

-If your dog ignores you when you ask him to do something, he either does not understand the command, or he is too distracted.
-By nagging your dog, you are ultimately teaching him to be unreliable and to ‘zone out’ of your incessant requests!
+By nagging your dog, you are ultimately teaching them to be unreliable and to ‘zone out’ of your incessant requests!

 Consistency.

+Try to be consistent towards your dog.
+Remember which cue words you want to use and stick to them.
 If you are able to stay patient one day, but then lose your cool the next, your dog may become unsettled by your unpredictability.
 They may start to feel nervous about how to behave around you.
 Keep cool, calm and consistent at all times.

 Blaming the dog.

-Dogs are not stupid, or naughty – they are, in fact, very good at learning very complex behaviours, but dogs are not human.
-There are specific and scientific ways in which to do this.
+There are specific and scientific ways to train dogs too.
 It is crucial that any training methods are reward based and positive.
 Aversive, harsh treatment will almost certainly destroy your chances of successfully training your dog.
-It will also eradicate the chance of ever creating a strong bond.

-Always remember to give your dog a break and cut him some slack from time to time.
+Always remember to give your dog a break and cut them some slack from time to time.
 Dogs will be dogs – and will naturally behave in species appropriate ways – (even if that doesn’t always fit our agenda).
 With this in mind, you will forge a much better understanding and relationship with your loyal friend.

-If you need further help with your dog’s behaviour, contact your vet for referral to a behaviourist or sign up to one of our pet courses.
+If you need further help with your dog’s behaviour, contact your vet for referral to a behaviourist – or sign up to one of our pet courses.
 For training clubs, contact the Kennel Club.